AntonSemechko/S2-Particle-Tracking/README.md

-Benchmark tests (see `s2_ray_triangle_intersection_benchmark_test.m`) revealed that `SphericalTriangleIntersection_UsignStereoProj.m` is the fastest (up to 60 times) of the two functions and that the gap in performance of the two functions increases with increasing number of simultaneous positional queries and complexity of the mesh.
+Benchmark tests (see `s2_ray_triangle_intersection_benchmark_test.m`) revealed that `SphericalTriangleIntersection_UsignStereoProj.m` is the fastest (up to 60 times) of the two functions and that the gap in performance increases with increasing number of simultaneous positional queries and complexity of the mesh.
 Here are the performance curves of the two functions (based on i7-4940MX CPU, 32 GB RAM, R2020a Matlab):

 ![](benchmark_performance_curves.jpg)

 ## Dependencies

 The main functions require [S2 Sampling Toolbox] to work.
-Before using the main functions make sure to download the [S2 Sampling Toolbox] and add it to your Matlab path.
+Before using them make sure to download the [S2 Sampling Toolbox] and add it to your Matlab path.

 ## Example